aws-samples/amazon-keyspaces-toolkit/README.md

 ```

 ## Exponential Backoff Wrapper
 Keyspace and table creation are Asynchronous in Amazon Keyspaces.
 This asynchronous functionality is different than Apache Cassandra where table creation is synchronous.
 We have been told by customers that some existing scripts require synchronous behavior when creating a table.
 A common solution is to add an exponential backoff describe statement to notify users when the table is created.
 This container contains an exponential backoff helper that will attempt multiple times until the CQL statement succeeds.
-Other options include building a CloudFormation template.

 `Parameters`
 * $1 maximum time for program to run in seconds